BadrChoubai/BadrChoubai/README.md

 # Hi.
 My name is Badr Choubai.

 This year I've found a lot of joy in things other than programming and haven't dedicated a lot of time to projects, opting instead to focus on school.
-This means building good time management habits, reading books, enjoying the outdoors and focusing on my mental health.

 ## Some fun facts
 - My personal website doesn't appear on google, hence my favorite line of markup.